nlpyang/PreSumm/README.md

 **This code is for EMNLP 2019 paper [Text Summarization with Pretrained Encoders](https://arxiv.org/abs/1908.08345)**

-**Updates Jan 22 2020**: Now you can **Summarize Raw Text Input!**.
-Swith to the dev branch, and use `-mode test_text` and use `-text_src $RAW_SRC.TXT` to input your text file.
-Please still use master branch for normal training and evaluation, dev branch should be only used for test_text mode.
 * abstractive use -task abs, extractive use -task ext
 * use `-test_from $PT_FILE$` to use your model checkpoint file.
 * Format of the source text file: